agilie/bitcore-lib-crown/CONTRIBUTING.md

 `BlockHeader` instance now has a property `auxPow` (an `AuxPow` instance). `AuxPow` inherits `MerkleTransaction`, and `MerkleTransaction` inherits `Transaction`.
 The same mechanism can be found in Crown Core.

-Note that the return value of `toBuffer`, `toObject` and `toJSON` method of `MerkleTransaction` and `AuxPow` doesn't include the coinbase link, aux blockchain link or the parent block header.
+Note that the return value of `toBuffer`, `toObject` or `toJSON` method of `MerkleTransaction` and `AuxPow` doesn't include the coinbase link, aux blockchain link or the parent block header.
 It only includes the parent block coinbase transaction, that is, the first part of the AuxPow data. `hash` property and `_getHash` method also refers to the hash of this part.

+Similarly, the return value of `toBuffer`, `toObject` or `toJSON` method of `BlockHeader` doesn't include the AuxPow data, because the AuxPow data won't be taken into account when computing a block hash.

+But the return value of `toBuffer`, `toObject` or `toJSON` method of `Block` includes the AuxPow data.

 The following is the original contributing guide of bitcore-lib.